Still Alive in us

 - Undertaking of all aspects of shipbuilding

-Cargo ships, marine crane ships, various public-works platforms, marine environmental observation ships, floating docks, special ships
+Cargo ships, marine crane ships, various public-works platforms, Ocean Environment Maintenance Ship marine, floating docks, special ships

 - Interim inspections, scheduled inspections, repair of accidents at sea, special refurbishment